 Is it rime or rhyme?
 Rime and rhyme are homophones, which means they have the same pronunciation but different meanings.

-In some cases, they are alternate spellings of the same word, when referring to a correspondence of sounds in words and lines of verse.
+In some cases, they are alternative spellings of the same word, when referring to a correspondence of sounds in words and lines of verse.

 In the context of poetry, rime was historically correct, but has fallen out of favor in modern times.
 You should choose rhyme instead, except in specified historical contexts.
 Since rime is spelled with and I and used infrequently, you can remember to choose rhyme instead.